jokk-itu/PythonKindergarten/README.md

 * [Screenshots](#screenshots)

 ## General info
-This project is a refactored version of "MiniTwit", a mock of a old social media.
-Our task has been to develop and refactor this "old social media", which have resulted into this project.
+This project is a refactored version of "MiniTwit", a mock of an old social media.
+Our task has been to develop and refactor this "old social media", which has resulted into this project.
 The application is refactored into C#, and uses Blazor for front-end.

 ## Access our MiniTwit implementation